jmajaca/show-off/README.md

 ### Domain and SSL cert

-Domain and SSL certificate were bought on [NameCheap](https://www.namecheap.com/) and installed on Ubuntu server.
+Domain and SSL certificate were bought on [NameCheap](https://www.namecheap.com/) and installed on the Ubuntu server.

 ### nginx

-Ports on Ubuntu server are exposed via nginx and reverse proxy.
-Configuration for application itself is following:
+Ports on the Ubuntu server are exposed via nginx and reverse proxy.
+Configuration for the application itself is following:

 ```
 server {